 It is recommend that you perform load testing on the intended interfaces of your integrated systems (for example, the timetable integration may invoke a web service or pull the data via a database view from your University).
 It is your responsibility to ensure your backend system/s are capable of handling the estimated peak load based on the expected usage.
 As noted above, Load test recommendations are covered in the Tomcat Install Guide, for sites with Connect Layer installations.

 All testers must be invited to be a beta tester for the apps they desire to test.

-See the following guide for information regarding the use of HockeyApp:
+See the following guide for information regarding the use of App Center: